rali-udem/jsRealB/demos/UDregenerator/README.md

 * visit `UDgrep.html`

 ## `variationsFromText` as a `node.js` module
 For creating questions or negation from an affirmative sentence.
 This first parses the sentence using Stanza and uses this output to create the dependency structure and the corresponding constituent tree. jsRealB then creates questions and negations from this constituent tree.
+It can also process directly a conllu file.

-    node variationsFromText.js [-l en|fr] [-q] [-n] [-h] file.txt
+    node variationsFromText.js [-l en|fr] [-q] [-n] [-h] [-t] file.{txt|conllu}
     where -l: language (en default)
+           -sud : input uses the SUD annotation scheme
            -q: generate questions (default false)
            -n: generation negation (default false)
-          -h: short help
+           -h: this message
+           -t: show trees
-          file.txt: text file with sentences on a single line
+            file.txt: text file with sentences on a single line this creates "file.conllu" if it does not exist or is "older" than file.txt file.conllu: process directly the conllu file

+This system was used in this [work](LeBerre-QuestionGeneration.pdf).

 ## Files

 ### sources

-* `croissant.svg`: image for showing sorting in increasing order in UDgrep.html
-* `decroissant.svg`: image for showing sorting in decreasing order in UDgrep.html
 * `drawDependencies.js` : create dependency and tree diagrams in SVG
 * `initUD-en.js` : initial UDs in English
-* `initUD-fr.js` : initial UDs in French
+* `initUD-fr.js` : initial UDs in French (contains also UDs in SUD annotation scheme)
-* `JSR.js` : JavaScript representation of jsRealB trees
 * `levenshtein.js` : compute edit distance between two strings; show differences in HTML and on the console using SGR
 * `README.md` : this file
 * `sampleConnll.js` : create the sample files (use with `node`)
 * `testAll.sh` : launch `UDregenerator-node.js` on all files in a given language
 * `testOne.sh` : launch `UDregenerator-node.js` on a single file in a given language
 * `text2ud.py` : Python 3 program from transforming an English or French sentence (on a single line) calling Stanza
-* `Tokenizer.js` : create a tree representation from the jsRealB expression (useful for building the constituency tree diagram)
 * `UD.js` : JavaScript representation of the whole UD structure
 * `UD2jsr.js` : Mapping between UD features and jsRealB options
 * `UDgrep.css` : css used by `UDgrep.html`